aws-samples/sap-automated-hana-patching/README.md

 :warning: Usage :warning:

 This document has the potential to stop critical systems.
 Please ensure a valid database backup exists and all dependent applications are stopped.
-For systems with SAP HSR and/or clustered enabled, please make sure the appropriate pre-steps are executed prior to patching the database.
+For systems with SAP HSR and/or clustered enabled, please make sure the appropriate pre-steps are run prior to patching the database.

 :construction: Updates Required :construction: